{{ (fullscreenTable) ? 'show networks' : 'fullscreen table' }} / download seed articles: CSV, RIS /

 Is the data complete? / Some references are missing!?

 The data is usually incomplete.
 Some DOIs cannot be found at all in some APIs and for those that are found, often some metadata like authors, abstracts or reference-lists are missing or sometimes incorrect.
-For the local citation network and 'Top references', the completeness of the reference-lists is most important.
+For the local citation network and 'Top Cited', the completeness of the reference-lists is most important.

 Semantic Scholar and Crossref allow for more subtle calculation, as they often also provide the total reference count, which is often larger than the reference-list of DOIs (older references often don't have DOIs and neither do some specific books, papers or conference abstracts).
 The estimated completeness is thus calculated as the product of three fractions: